Pinafore/ml-hw/svm/assign.md

 Analysis:

 1. Use the scikit implementation of support vector machines to train a classifier to distinguish 3's from 8's.
+(Use the MNIST data from the KNN homework.)
 1. Try at least five values of the regularization parameter _C_ and at least two kernels.
 1. Give examples of support vectors with a linear kernel.